-- Family members are allowed to eat in the patient rooms. - Patients must strictly follow the low microbial diet at all times (brochures available). - Please throw away food leftovers when you are outside patient rooms. - Please clean up immediately when finished eating. - VERY IMPORTANT: Please do not leave or store food in patient rooms. - Please do not leave dirty dishes in patient's room or nutrition room these will be discarded.

-- Do not share food or drinks with patients. - Please be aware that patients are very sensitive to smells/odors. - If a patient is NPO (nothing by mouth) please do not bring food into the room.
-We will let you know when you may resume eating/drinking in the patient's room. - Children can visit if they have an adult with them, but the child must not be sick.
+- Family members are allowed to eat in the patient rooms - Patients must strictly follow the low microbial diet at all times (brochures available) - Please throw away food leftovers when you are outside patient rooms - Please clean up immediately when finished eating - VERY IMPORTANT: Please do not leave or store food in patient rooms - Please do not leave dirty dishes in patient's room or nutrition room these will be discarded - Do not share food or drinks with patients - Please be aware that patients are very sensitive to smells/odors - If a patient is NPO (nothing by mouth) please do not bring food into room We will let you know when you may resume eating/drinking in the patient's room - Children can visit if they have an adult with them, but the child must not be sick

 Meals are provided by the Food and Nutrition Department.
-You will be on a low microbial diet, which is designed to do two things:
+You will be on a diet, which is designed to do two things:

-- reduce your exposure to bacteria - prevent infection and food-borne illnesses
+1) reduce your exposure to bacteria

+2) prevent infection and food-borne illnesses

 When you are admitted to the hospital, you will get a Room Service menu to make your meal selections.
-A registered dietitian nutritionist (RDN) reviews your meal selections, monitors how well you tolerate foods and beverages, and can guide your meal choices, if needed.
+A registered dietitian (RD) reviews your meal selections, monitors how well you tolerate foods and beverages, and can guide your meal choices, if needed.

-Food from home is okay as long as items are selected and prepared within the guidelines of the low microbial diet.
-Please refer to the booklet "Low Microbial Diet" for specific guidelines and recommendations.
+Food from home is okay as long as items are selected and prepared within the diet guidelines.
 Food should be kept in a safe temperature zone during transport.
-Prepared food should be eaten within 72 hours of being prepared.
+Prepared food should be eaten within 48 hours of being prepared.
 Food should be labeled with name and date, and then placed in the Nutrition Room refrigerator.